wanyuac/cgSNPs/contamination/README.md

 - `[sample name]__[suffix]__het.tsv`: A table summarising hetSNPs for the plot.
 - `[sample name]__[suffix]__hom.tsv`: A table summarising homSNPs for the plot.

-Examples from the development of [GeneMates](https://github.com/wanyuac/GeneMates).
+Examples from our development of R package [GeneMates](https://github.com/wanyuac/GeneMates):